 <List the open issues/questions that need to be addressed.
 These are particularly useful for highlighting problematic issues and/or specifically soliciting public comments.>

 Reconciliation of structured templates (templates with entries) – IHE goal template is text only.
 Can we utilize null flavors and point to the text from the recon Act?

-DiscussionT
+Discussion: This is do-able.
+Will be worked on as part of volume 2

 Would reconciliation of providers be treated differently than reconciliation of entries in sections?
+Will we be able to associate the reconciliation act with the provider when reconciliation occurs?

-WDiscussionThis is part of volume 2.
+Discussion: This is part of volume 2.
 One option would be to create a section that holds the entry which provides the reconciliation action.
 The section could contain text stating who the provider is, when the provider cared for the patient, provider role, etc. Another option may be not to list the subject – instead may reference the subject in some way.

 (New) 6.3.4.E.8 Care Providers Reconciliation ACT (see #2 above)